tosu-dev/Snake/README.md

 Run the file '*main.py*' and you should be able to play the game.

 ## Versions
+Things to add/change:
+  - [ ] Fix bug when user change quickly for the opposite side
+  - [ ] Add sounds
+  - [ ] Adjust the game

 - version 1.0 : (10/11/2020)
   - Game is working pretty well.
-No sounds, no assets, no fonts, just the basic game !
+No sounds, no assets, no fonts, just the basic game

 ## More about
 I started this 'project' at 8 AM, the 10th September 2020, when I was in my highschool, and I finished the first version at about 6 PM on the same day.
 I code it almost entierly when I had some free time in my highschool (so not much, just few hours), the code and also the game are pretty fine I guess.
 I didn't think that I would be able to do this that quickly !